smores56/weaver/README.md

 Now that an initial release has happened, these are some ideas I have for future development:

-- [ ] Set default values in the arguments themselves
+- [X] Set default values in the arguments themselves (Handled with Cli.map and Result.withDefault)
 - [ ] Optionally set `{ group : Str }` per option so they are visually grouped in the help page
 - [ ] Completion generation for popular shells (e.g. Bash, Zsh, Fish, etc.)
 - [X] Add terminal escape sequences to generated messages for prettier help/usage text formatting